Barbara Reese, LCSW, CEDS-S, BC-DMT

 Barbara Reese is the Owner and Director of The Women’s Therapy Service of Montclair, LLC, and The Daybreak DBT Skills Program

 Ms. Reese is a NJ State Licensed Clinical Social Worker and a NJ approved Clinical Social Work Supervisor.
-She is a Certified Eating Disorder Specialist and is an experienced Expressive Arts Therapist – a Registered Dance/Movement Therapist, Board-Certified at the Supervisory Level.
-(BC-DMT)
+She is a Certified Eating Disorder Specialist/Supervisor and is an experienced Expressive Arts Therapist – a Registered Dance/Movement Therapist, Board-Certified at the Supervisory Level.

 Ms. Reese in an Intensively-Trained DBT Practitioner, trained by Marcia Linehan's Intstitute - Behavioral Tech.
 As the Director of the Daybreak DBT Skills Program, Ms. Reese provides all aspects of Comprehensive Dialectical Behavioral Therapy – Individual DBT Therapy, Mindfulness Meditation, DBT Skills Group Training, and Phone Coaching.
 As an Intensively-Trained DBT Practitioner, she participates in a formal DBT Consultation Team.
 Her post-graduate training in this broad-based CBT method included ERP – Exposure and Response Prevention for the anxiety disorders.

 Ms. Reese is an experienced Eating Disorder Practitioner and treats the full-range of eating disorders – Anorexia, Bulimia, and Binge-Eating Disorders – Pediatric, Teen, and Adult, both male and female, with evidenced-based approaches.
-She is:
+She is a:

-- a Certified Eating Disorder Specialist, CEDS, Certified by the International Association of Eating Disorder Professionals
+- Certified Eating Disorder Specialist/Supervisor CEDS-S, Certified by the International Association of Eating Disorder Professionals

-- a Certified Family-Based Treatment Therapist, certified by the Institute for Child and Adolescent Eating Disorders, the training institute of Drs.
-Locke and LeGrange
+- Certified Family-Based Treatment (FBT) Therapist, (Maudsley Approach) certified by the Institute for Child and Adolescent Eating Disorders, the training institute of Drs.
+Locke and LeGrange.

 She developed the INNER IMAGE Group Program for Eating and Body Image Disorders.
 She has lectured widely on The Prevention and Treatment of Eating Disorders and on the Psychology of Body Image – in a Multi-Cultural Framework, in schools, facilities, national/international conferences, and for athletic forums.